Ron-Teller/nettango-project_csHaifaProjects/README.md

 The source code has 3 types of files: </br>
   - .nlogo files are the main code files  </br>
   - .ntjson files are NetTango source files used for creating the block-based interface</br>
   - .html files are the end product files of this project meant for use by the client and run on the browser.
-These HTML files are currently hosted on Github Pages and accessible by links supplied in the project book and are also written in the chapter below. </br>
+These HTML files are currently hosted on Github Pages and accessible by links supplied in the project book and are also written in the chapter below.
+By clicking on these links you will be able to run the project on your browser, nothing else is needed. </br>

 <h2>Running the project</h2>
 The information and links supplied here are written in the project book as well.
 This serves as a quick way to run the sub-projects. </br>